sheerun/blog/_posts/2014-05-17-remote-access-to-docker-with-tls.markdown

 You need to generate 3 kinds of certificates:

-* CA certificate is used to generate client and server certs
+* CA certificate used for generating client and server certs
-* Client certificate is used by remote Docker client
+* Client certificate used by remote Docker client
-* Server certificate is used by Docker daemon on server
+* Server certificate used by Docker daemon on server

 I wrote a little Ruby script that generates all three certificates for you.
-All you need to do is [clone this repository](https://gist.github.com/sheerun/7fe6ac9cecf8d08e8d52) and run following commands:
+All you need to do is [clone this repository](https://gist.github.com/sheerun/ccdeff92ea1668f3c75f) and run following commands:

 ```bash
 $ gem install certificate_authority